-Muzzleloader regulations
+NEW-Muzzleloader regulations

-- Hunters age 60 and over may use a magnifying scope during the muzzle-loader deer season without a special permit. - Muzzleloader hunters must apply for and receive an either-sex permit to harvest either-sex deer in lottery areas.
-The application deadline is Thursday, September 8.
-If you are successful in the lottery, your permit will be valid for an either-sex deer. - · Hunters may buy both a firearm and muzzleloader license. - For hunters under age 60, only open and "peep" type sights (including those with fiber optic material) are legal during the muzzleloader deer season.
-Scopes, including holographic or "red dot" scopes, are not legal for this season. - The use of non-magnifying scopes is allowed by special permit for persons under age 60 with medically verified visual impairments.
-A permit application is available by calling the DNR Information Center (see page 122).
+- Any hunter may use magnifying or holographic "red dot" scopes during the muzzleloader deer season without a special permit. - Muzzleloader hunters must apply for and receive an either-sex permit to harvest either-sex deer in lottery areas.
+The application deadline is Thursday, September 7.
+If you are successful in the lottery, your permit will be valid for an either-sex deer. - Hunters may buy both a firearm and muzzleloader license.